 The Typhoon-Class Headed for Retirement?

 Alas, for aspiring present-day Russian submariners, the opportunities to enjoy these extra underwater perks are becoming few and fewer.
-Only one Typhoon/Akula remains on active service, that being the Dmitriy Donskoy (named for a 14th-century Prince of Moscow), with two more on laid-up status and three decommissioned altogether.
+Only one Typhoon/Akula remains on active service (although some reports suggest she is or is close to being scrapped), that being the Dmitriy Donskoy (named for a 14th-century Prince of Moscow), with two more on laid-up status and three decommissioned altogether.
 Since 2008, these mechanical sea monsters have been getting slowly but steadily replaced by the Borei-class subs.